PayDevs/awesome-oss-monetization/approaches/paid-version-names.md

 > WARN: this is still work in progress!

-# Monetization via Paid Version Names
+# Monetization via Paid Naming Rights
-AKA: Symbolic Ownership
+AKA: Paid Version Names, Symbolic Ownership

 Payments to get the rights of naming a version of the open source project (similar to "Android 8 Oreo" or "Ubuntu 18 Bionic Beaver").
 Often one-time payments without many recurring options.